openstate/open-raadsinformatie/maintenance_guide.md

 - For finding `ibabs_sitename`, google for `ibabs ${municipality_name}` and derive it from the URL
 - Duplicate
-- Exclcude / include are rarely required, but can be useful if one instance is shared across municipalitites
+- Exclude / include are rarely required, but can be useful if one instance is shared across municipalitites

 ### Supplier specific: GemeenteOplossingen